sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 This paper focus on three important demands on garbage collectors:

-- *Space efficiency*: the less space overhead is, the better.
+- *Space efficiency*: the less space overhead, the better.
 - *Fast collection*: the faster the collector runs, the better.
 - *Mutator performance*: the faster the mutator runs, the better.